purcelsi/Data-Visualisation---Racism-in-America/README.md

 This was a group data visualisation project that was completed by:

-Jennifer O’Conor
+-Jennifer O’Conor

-Siobhan Purcell
+-Siobhan Purcell

-Daniel Felipe Cardona Montilla
+-Daniel Felipe Cardona Montilla

-Oscar Aregall
+-Oscar Aregall